 and we’ll not fail.”

 In the meantime, your Editor will retire to a safe place in the vicinity and await the results with anxiety.
 If one brave, but alas, small force is successful in resisting the Yankees’ advance, we will return, if not —.As we write, news has arrived by a reliable gentleman that France has formed an alliance offensive and defensive with Col. [William] Thomas, commanding the Cherokee Indians, and one hundred thousand gallant copper colored patriots, armed with tomahawks and scalping knives are now marching on New York City.
 Great consternation prevails at the North.
 This glorious item of intelligence should nerve the arms of our brave defenders to strike at last.As the Spartans of old choked up the pass of Thermopyle with the Persian dead, so let us imitate their glorious example, and cover our hills and valleys with the carcasses of these miscreants.
 How truly the poet says,“Tis great for one’s country to die.”“He that fights and runs away,We trust that our readers will appreciate the grandeur of the sentiment and that they will not go backward to offer such a precious and great thing as life on the altar of Southern Independence.
-Oe, Spartans of old. —Since writing the above we learn that the report of the alliance between Gen. Napoleon and Col. Thomas is untrue, which is greatly to be regretted.
-One devil, who is possessed of a literary taste, has been reading an ancient poem entitled [text is smudged, but it may refer to the Roman historian Tacitus], and has just read aloud the following passage from the same,
+Oe, Spartans of old. —Since writing the above we learn that the report of the alliance between Louis Napoleon and Col. Thomas is untrue.
+This is greatly to be regretted.
+Our devil who is possessed of a literary taste, has been reading an ancient poem entitled [text is smudged, but it may refer to the Roman historian Tacitus], and has just read aloud the following passage from the same,

 Will live to fight another day;